Rangers vs. Tigers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Andrew Heaney (5-4) will take the mound for the Rangers, his 15th start of the season.
+- The Rangers will hand the ball to Martin Perez (7-3) for his 16th start of the season.

-- In 14 starts this season, he's earned a quality start in six of them.

-- Heaney has 10 starts of five or more innings this season in 14 chances.
-He averages 5.2 innings per outing.

 |Opponent